-I. Statement of Purpose and History of Bike Trails on the Forest Preserve
+I. Statement of Purpose and History of BikeBicycle Trails on the Forest Preserve

 New York's Forest Preserve is a destination for various road and trail based cycling opportunities.
-This document provides guidelines solely for the management of Department of Environmental Conservation (DEC or Department) singletrack bicycle trails ("bike trails") on Forest Preserve lands.
-It is intended to help land managers consistently design, construct and maintain bike trails and bike trail networks that protect natural resources and wild forest character while also providing a valuable recreational opportunity.
+This document provides guidelines solely for the management of Department of Environmental Conservation (DEC or Department) singletrack bicycle trails ("bike trails") on land classified as Wild Forest in the Adirondack Forest Preserve.
+It is intended to help land managers consistently design, construct and maintain bikebicycle trails and bikebicycle trail networks that protect natural resources and wild forest character while also providing a valuable recreational opportunity.

-Mountain biking opportunities on Forest Preserve lands have historically been offered on former woods roads and existing trails designed for other modes of travel.
+Mountain biking opportunities on lands classified as Wild Forest, Primitive and Canoe have historically been offered on former woods roads and existing trails and roads designed for other modes of travel.
+The Master Plan dictates where cycling is a conforming use on Forest Preserve lands.
 Mountain bikers generally prefer riding on singletrack trails designed specifically for mountain biking1.
-Former woods roads and multiple use trails will continue to be an important part of the Forest Preserve trail network open to bikes.
-However, singletrack trails designed and built for mountain biking is the focus of this guidance.
+Former woods roads and multiple use trailsCertain trails and roads designed for other modes of travel will continue to be an important part of the Forest Preserve trail network open to bikes.
+However, singletrack trails designed and built for mountain biking on lands classified as Wild Forest is the focus of this guidance.